 Chemotherapy.
 Chemotherapy is the most common treatment for non-Hodgkin lymphoma.
 It may be given by mouth or injected into a vein.
 Previously, chemotherapy treatment for HIV/AIDS-related non-Hodgkin lymphoma was given at lower doses because of the person’s weakened immune system.
 Now, with better antiretroviral treatment, patients with HIV/AIDS-related non-Hodgkin lymphoma can usually receive the same doses of drugs given to people with lymphoma who do not have HIV.

-For non-Hodgkin lymphoma, rituximab (Rituxan), a type of targeted therapy called a monoclonal antibody, may be used.
-A monoclonal antibody is directed against a specific protein in the cancer cells and it does not affect cells that don’t have that protein.
+Targeted therapy.
+For B-cell non-Hodgkin lymphoma, rituximab (Rituxan), a type of targeted therapy called a monoclonal antibody, may be used.
+A monoclonal antibody recognizes and attaches to a specific protein in the cancer cells and it does not affect cells that don’t have that protein.
 Specifically, rituximab targets B lymphocytes and is used together with chemotherapy for most patients.
 Talk with your doctor about possible side effects for a specific medication and how they can be managed.

 Radiation therapy.
 For people with HIV/AIDS-related lymphoma, radiation therapy may be given along with chemotherapy.

-Learn more about treatment for non-Hodgkin lymphoma .
+Learn more about treatment options for non-Hodgkin lymphoma .

-Women with invasive cervical cancer, and whose HIV/AIDS is well-controlled with medication, generally receive the same treatments as women who do not have HIV/AIDS.
+Women with invasive cervical cancer and HIV/AIDS that is well-controlled with medication generally receive the same treatments as women who do not have HIV/AIDS.
 Common treatment options include surgery, radiation therapy, and chemotherapy.
-Learn more about cervical cancer treatment .
+Learn more about cervical cancer treatment options .

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat the specific type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence .